SonuMucesh/NHK-Live-Stream-Recorder/README.md

 # NHK World Video Downloader

-This script allows you to download videos from NHK World based on the current schedule obtained from their EPG (Electronic Program Guide) API.
+This script allows you to download shows from NHK World based on the current schedule obtained from their EPG (Electronic Program Guide) API.

 ## Prerequisites